bbc/psammead/packages/components/psammead-media-indicator/README.md

 ## Description

-The `MediaIndicator` component provides a 'play' or 'audio' icon as well as a duration timestamp depending on the `type` prop.
+The `MediaIndicator` component provides a 'play', 'audio' or 'camera' icon as well as an optional duration timestamp depending on the `type` prop.
 The component by default renders the 'play' icon.
 This component has options for both providing and not providing a duration.
-If one isn't provided, it will simply render the play or audio icon.
-Offscreen text should be used to describe the media type, i.e. `'Audio'` or `'Video'`.
-It should not be played due to nesting inside an element marked as `aria-hidden="true"`, but will provide a fallback for those user agents which have incomplete aria support.
+If one isn't provided, it will simply render the play, audio or camera icon.

 ## Installation